rdfostrich/article-jws2018-ostrich/content/storage.md

 These algorithms both take a changeset — containing additions and deletions — as input, and ingest it to the store as a new version.
 Note that the ingested changesets are regular changesets, i.e., they are relative to one another according to [](#regular-delta-chain).
+Furthermore, we assume that the ingested changesets are valid changesets, i.e., they don't contain impossible triple sequences such as a triple that is removed in two versions without having an addition inbetween.
 During ingestion, they will be transformed to the alternative delta chain structure as shown in [](#alternative-delta-chain).
 Within the scope of this article, we only discuss ingestion of deltas in a single delta chain following a snapshot.
 The creation of snapshots at the start of each new chain and determining suitable moments to create a snapshot instead of a delta